What is a Credible College?

 As an appointed Quality Assurance Partner for QCTO, we are authorized to conduct examinations on a number of Registered Qualifications that are on the NQF.

 All our training providers are accredited colleges who are registered with the DHET.
 These colleges offer anything from accounting courses and bookkeeping courses to business management courses.
+Have a look at all our Colleges here and select one (or more) to get in contact with.

 We are also a proud member of the